 When I was in Italy last, I thought it was odd to have spent a week there and yet never set foot in Rome.
-So when I discovered a free flight there thanks to an abundance of Chase Sapphire miles, I supposed this would be a good time to finally go.
+So when I discovered a free flight there thanks to an abundance of Chase Sapphire miles (an overview on how it works here: Chase Sapphire Preferred), I supposed this would be a good time to finally go.

 For the longest time I’ve been wary of writing an entry on Rome and still doing right by it.
 With over 930 churches, countless attractions, and limitless secrets, this is no easy place to monsoon.
 But alas, any travel challenge is a challenge worth accepting, and if you only happen to have a weekend here, how does one make the most of “The Eternal City” that has survived over 3000 years? (and if I’m to be really honest, this is definitely more a place to live in and explore over months, instead of a place to “monsoon” in a weekend…but some of us beggars can’t be choosers, can we?)